iptomar/projectary-api/README.md

 Projectary API
 ==============
-Repository with the api code and vagrant file.
+Repository with the projectary api code and vagrant file development environment.

+## Requirements analysis
+The requirements analysis can be found [here](https://github.com/iptomar/projectary-as)

 ## Database
 The database can be found [here](https://github.com/iptomar/projectary-bd)